 Create Tools to Focus

 For some writers, the computer is an impossible tool.
-There are just too many distractions, the pull of the net is too great, and the multitude of files is impossibly interesting.
-I am sure no one is surprised that the computer is an inefficient tool for many people, regardless of the promise that technology would solve our problems.
+There are just too many distractions, the pull of the web is too great, and the multitude of files is impossibly interesting.
+No one should be surprised that the computer is an inefficient tool for many people, regardless of the promise that technology will solve our problems.

 Another option is to dump the computer entirely.
-Instead, write with an old fashioned typewriter.
+Instead, write with an old-fashioned typewriter.
 Yes, this is a thing.
-Some people, including the playwright Sam Shepard and the writer Tom Hanks, compose on typewriters rather than laptops.
-The feel is different, the focus is much easier, and the mind has no where to wander.
+Some people, including playwright Sam Shepard and writer Tom Hanks, compose on typewriters rather than laptops.
+The feel is different, the focus is much easier, and the mind has nowhere to wander.